 - Interpersonal relationships with superiors and subordinates

-Social Science student
+Social Science Graduate

 To qualify for the award of the Graduate Diploma of Applied Social Science, a candidate will complete at least 2 subjects (20 credit points) of Professional Practice.
 Students are usually required to find their own workplace/ employer/ mentor to be approved by AC.
 In some cases, a new aspect within a student’s current paid employment may be suitable as a work placement.